-Goal LU 1.
-Encourage a pattern of community development and growth that preserves and enhances the quality of life for the residents of the city.
+GOAL LU 1.
+Encourage a pattern of community development and growth that preserves and enhances the quality of life for the residents of the town.

 • LU 1.1.
-Ensure that the environmentally sensitive areas as wetlands, floodplains, trout streams and lakes are protected when planning for future development.
+Ensure that the environmentally sensitive areas such as wetlands, floodplains, steep slopes, trout streams and lakes are protected when planning for future development.
 Wetlands act as a natural filtering system to remove nutrients.
 They also provide an area free from development for water to safely go.
 Floodplains are susceptible to flooding and are usually considered unsuitable for development due to potential health risks and property damage.
-Wetlands and floodplains are primarily found near Byrd and Bowers creeks, the White River and the Wautoma Millpond.
-It is especially important to protect the wetlands and floodplains in these areas because all three flowages (Byrd and Bowers creeks and the White River) are considered not only class I trout streams but also Exceptional Water Resources.
+Wetlands and floodplains are primarily found near Byrd, Bowers and Soules creeks and the West Branch of the White River.
+It is especially important to protect the wetlands and floodplains in these areas because all four flowages (Byrd, Bowers and Soules creeks and the White River) are considered not only class I trout streams but also Exceptional Water Resources.